Robbie-Campbell/school-system/README.md

 > 3: Basic gui implementation :white_check_mark:

-> 4: Submit users to and search for users in the database :negative_squared_cross_mark:
+> 4: Submit users to and search for users in the database :white_check_mark:

 > 5: User login and update information pages :negative_squared_cross_mark: